SINGROUP/MechAFM/README.md

                     substituting coordinates X->Y, Y->Z, Z->X. If surface_normal = x,
                     the substitution is X->Z, Y->X, Z->Y. (default: z)

+    vdw_pbc: Defines whether the pair potentials describing van der Waals interaction and close range repulsion (Lennard-Jones or Morse potential) extend over the unit cell boundaries using periodic boundary conditions.
+Implemented only for tip-surface interactions only.
+             If use_external_potential is off, the cell vectors cell_a, cell_b and cell_c must be defined.
+             Notice that external electrostatic potential should be used for periodic system since Coulomb is not periodic. (default: off)

+    cell_a: First unit cell vector.
+Must be defined only if vdw_pbc is on and use_external_potential is off. (default: 0.0 0.0 0.0)

+    cell_b: Second unit cell vector.
+Must be defined only if vdw_pbc is on and use_external_potential is off. (default: 0.0 0.0 0.0)

+    cell_c: Third unit cell vector.
+Must be defined only if vdw_pbc is on and use_external_potential is off. (default: 0.0 0.0 0.0)

     etol: Defines the energy value used to check for convergence. (default: 0.01)

     ftol: Defines the force value used to check for convergence. (default: 0.01)